-Various pest management practices have been investigated for management of zebra chip, including insecticides, cultural controls, biological controls, and host plant resistance (Butler and Trumble 2012).
-Nevertheless, management of zebra chip disease remains heavily reliant on (Munyaneza 2012).
+Various pest management practices have been investigated for management of zebra chip.
+Management has relied heavily on insecticides such as abamectin, imidacloprid, spiromesifen, thiamethoxam and dinotefuran (Goolsby 2007b, Guenthner et al 2012).

+Biological controls have been investigated, (Walker et al. 2011) The small hoverfly Melanostoma fasciatum (Macquart) (Diptera: Syrphidae), the Tasmanian lacewing Micromus tasmaniae (Walker) (Neuroptera : Hemerobiidae) as well as other natural predators were shown to have an impact on psyllid population levels in New Zealand (Walker et al 2001), but weren’t able to suppress psyllid populations in mid or late summer.

+Host plant resistance (Butler and Trumble 2012).
 Because multiple psyllid populations have developed resistance to common insecticides (Hernandez-Bautista et al, 2013, Liu and Trumble 2007, Prager et al, 2013, Vega-Gutierrez et al, 2008), alternative management strategies are needed.

 Host plant resistance can be a valuable and desirable part of Integrated Pest Management (IPM) (Kogan 1988, Munyanzea 2012).
 Resistance may be based on interactions with either the vector or the pathogen itself (Kaloshian 2004).
 Plant resistance is traditionally divided into three categories: antibiosis, antixenosis and tolerance (Kogan and Ortman 1978, Painter 1951).
 Antibiosis is when feeding on the plant causes biological harm to the insect in some manner.
 Antixenosis is when a plant is rejected by an insect for a different, preferable host.
 Tolerance is when a plant resists or compensates for herbivory, reducing damage to itself without harming the insect (Mitchell et al. 2016).